IntentArchitect/Docs/articles/module-building/templates-general/tutorial-create-a-template/04-create-a-files-per-model-template/create-a-files-per-model-template.md

 ---
 # Create a "Files Per Model" template

-In this next part of the tutorial, we will extend our `MyModules.Entities` Module to create and manage domain entities based on the `Domain` Designer.
-To do this we will create a Template which generates a new file for each entity which has been created in the `Domain` Designer.
+In this next part of the tutorial, we will extend our `MyModules.Entities` Module to create and manage domain entities based on modeling in the `Domain` Designer.
+To do this we will create a Template which generates a new file for each `Entity` which has been created in the `Domain` Designer.

 ## Install the `Domain` Metadata